ch5zzy/bjorn-ctl/README.md

 on GIPHY.
 - An admin password to allow a user to customize the displayed image.

-Then, run `npm run dev` to run the configuration tool.
+Then, install dependencies and run the configuration tool with `npm i; npm run dev`.
 To access the admin interface, append `?pwd=` followed by your configured password to the end of the URL where the tool is hosted.